Complaints Process

 An ODACC Quality Assurance Team (the “QA Team”) will address any complaints or concerns raised about its Adjudicators, ODACC, or ODACC’s services.
 The ADR Chambers Ombudsman Office will form part of the ODACC QA Team.

 The complaints process provides a process for independent investigation of complaints, and timely resolution to the complaints.
-The QA Team will investigate issues raised, reach conclusions, and implement any appropriate remedies.
+The QA Team will investigate issues raised, reach conclusions, and decide on the appropriate outcome of the complaint, including any recommendations for ODACC.
+A Complainant has up to one year following the date of the activity that is the subject of the complaint to file their complaint.

 The Complaints Process